christophercotton/GRMustache/README.md

 	{{/items}}

 When a key is missed at the item level, it is looked into the enclosing context.

+#### -index within Enumerable sections
+The `-index` special variable contains 1 for the first iteration through a section, 2 for the second, 3 for the third and so forth.
+It contains 0 at all other times.
+Note that it also contains 0 for a section that is populated by a singleton value rather than a list.

+	My shopping list:
+	{{#items}}
+	{{-index}}. {{name}}
+	{{/items}}

+result would be:

+    My shopping list:
+    1. Peanut butter
+    2. Edamame
+    3. Cheese

 #### Helper sections